-- Conduct a Remedial Investigation to characterize the nature and extent of contamination and assess the associated risks - Prepare a Feasibility Study and Proposed Plan to identify and evaluate remedial action alternatives and present the proposed best alternative - Issue a Record of Decision (ROD), which is the remedy/corrective action agreed to by DOE, EPA, and NYSDEC - Perform the Remedial Design/Remedial Action, which includes final design, construction specifications, and carrying out the remedy selected

-In 2007, work planning continued for the Brookhaven Graphite Research Reactor (BGRR) decommissioning project.
-In accordance with the requirements of 10 CFR 830, BNL completed the development of the Documented Safety Analysis (DSA), which was approved by DOE.
-The DSA is a critical document for the BGRR pile removal.
-Other progress related to the BGRR project included finalizing the Remedial Design/Remedial Action (RD/RA) Work Plan for the graphite pile removal, the development and regulatory review of the RD/RA Work Plans for removal of the biological shield and installation of an engineered cap.
+- Conduct a Remedial Investigation to characterize the nature and extent of contamination and assess the associated risks - Prepare a Feasibility Study and Proposed Plan to identify and evaluate remedial action alternatives and present the proposed best alternative - Issue a Record of Decision (ROD), which is the remedy/corrective action agreed to by DOE, EPA, and NYSDEC - Perform the Remedial Design/Remedial Action, which includes final design, construction specifications, and carrying out the remedy selected pile removal, asbestos abatement, and removal of interferences in Building 701, such as the freight elevator, to allow for the installation of pile removal equipment and the contamination containment enclosure.
+Other progress related to the BGRR project included finalizing the remedial design/remedial action (RD/RA) work plans for the graphite pile removal, removal of the biological shield, and installation of an engineered cap and monitoring system.